qaiik/qaiik/README.md

 hey everyone, I'm qaiik

 I go by winter 🏳️‍⚧️<br/>
-i have a ridiculous amount of repos
-90% or more are unfinished
+i have a ridiculous amount of repos, 90% or more unfinished

 ignore almost everything that isn't and doesnt use esbuild or typescript

 I mainly do js/ts (a lot)<br/> but also can do python and go, although im not as strong in them anymore

-my main project as of now is driftlang. hopefully i actually finish
+my main project as of now is driftlang. hopefully i actually finish!